Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Reducing Theorem A to Theorem C and the WWPD Construction Theorem

-By composing the homomorphism $N \xrightarrow{\rho\,\composed\,\pi} N'$ with the action $N' \act X$ we obtain an action $N \act X$, and clearly properties~(a)${}'$---(c)${}'$ for $N'$ imply the same properties for $N$: \begin{enumerate} \item[(a)] every element of $N$ acts elliptically or loxodromically on $X$; \item[(b)] the action $N \act X$ is nonelementary; \item[(c)] every element of $[N,N]$ is either elliptic or WWPD with respect to the action $N \act X$. \end{enumerate} We shall produce a certain rank~$2$ subgroup $E \subgroup [N,N]$ and for this subgroup we shall verify Definition~\ref{DefWWPDHypothesis} items~\pref{ItemLoxOrEll}, \pref{ItemFirstWWPD} and~\pref{ItemWWPDOrEllRestrict}${}'$, which proves the global WWPD hypothesis for~$G$.
-Definition~\ref{DefWWPDHypothesis}~\pref{ItemLoxOrEll} automatically holds because it is the same as property~(a).
+\paragraph{Case 1: $\Gamma \subgroup \Out(F_r)$ is a finite lamination subgroup.} Applying Theorem~C, we obtain a finite index normal subgroup $N \normal \Gamma$, a hyperbolic complex $X$, and an isometric action $N \act X$, satisfying the following properties: \begin{enumerate} \item[(a)] every element of $N$ acts elliptically or loxodromically on $X$; \item[(b)] the action $N \act X$ is nonelementary; \item[(c)] every element of $[N,N]$ is either elliptic or WWPD with respect to the action $N \act X$. \end{enumerate} We shall produce a certain rank~$2$ free subgroup $E \subgroup [N,N]$ that satisfies Definition~\ref{DefWWPDHypothesis} items~\pref{ItemLoxOrEll}, \pref{ItemFirstWWPD} and~\pref{ItemWWPDOrEllRestrict}, which proves the global WWPD hypothesis for~$\Gamma$.
+Definition~\ref{DefWWPDHypothesis}~\pref{ItemLoxOrEll} holds because it is identical to property~(a).